OfficeDev/Copilot-for-M365-Samples/samples/cext-trey-research/README.md

 ### Setup instructions (one-time setup)

-1. Log into Teams Toolkit using any tenant for now, as we will be uploading manually.
+1. Log into Teams Toolkit using the tenant where you will run the sample.

 1. If your project doesn't yet have a file **env/.env.local.user**, then create one by copying **env/.env.local.user.sample**.
 If you do have such a file, ensure it includes these lines.